SavineMartens/NeuroVocSavine/README.md

 neurovoc generate ace input.wav output.pkl
 ```

 Each model supports its own optional flags, like `--n-fibers-per-bin`, `--n-mels`, or `--version` for ACE.
-Add the `--help` command for more information on a command.

 ### 🎧 Reconstruct Audio from Neurogram
 Converts a saved neurogram back into an audio waveform using an inverse STFT-based decoder.
 Use options like `--n-hop`, `--n-fft`, or `--target-sr` to control reconstruction parameters.